-Trembling Aspen (Clump) is a multi-stemmed deciduous tree with a shapely oval form.
+Trembling Aspen is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Messy

 - Suckering

 - Insects

 - Disease